 Revise the following definitions in Section 3.2 as follows:

-source directional multi-gigabit (DMG) station (STA): A DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).
+source directional multi-gigabit (DMG) station (STA): A DMG STA that is expected to receive during a time division duplex (TDD) slot, or a DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).

-destination directional multi-gigabit (DMG) station (STA): In a time division duplex (TDD) service period (SP), it is a DMG STA that is expected to receive at the start of each time division duplex (TDD) SP.
-Otherwise, it is the A DMG STA identified by the destination association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or a contention based access period (CBAP).
+destination directional multi-gigabit (DMG) station (STA): A DMG STA that is expected to transmit during a time division duplex (TDD) slot, or a DMG STA identified by the destination association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or a contention based access period (CBAP).

 Revise the paragraph at P256L12 in section 10.39.6.2.2 as follows:

-In a simplex TDD slot that has the Bitmap and Access Type Schedule field for the STA equal to TX, the STA shall initiate transmissions addressed to the peer STA assigned to the TDD slot at the start of the TDD slot.
+In a simplex TDD slot that has the Bitmap and Access Type Schedule field for the STA equal to TX, the STA can transmit to the peer STA assigned to the TDD slot.

 Straw Poll: